 - Providing additional training for frequently targeted users, with training focused on the BEC themes the organisation is seeing

 - Updating business processes for certain scenarios, such as:

 - Applying additional financial controls for users targeted by BEC

 - Implementing Proofpoint Threat Response Auto-Pull (TRAP) to pull back delivered BEC messages

 If you’d like help identifying the biggest digital threats to your business, please reach out for a free digital risk assessment from Proofpoint.
-Our complimentary risk assessments are conducted by Proofpoint security experts who can help you identify some of the most significant threats to your organization—including your BEC risk—and show you how to mitigate them.
+Our complimentary risk assessments are conducted by Proofpoint security experts who can help you identify some of the most significant threats to your organisation—including your BEC risk—and show you how to mitigate them.

 To learn more about the capabilities that Proofpoint provides to help protect your organisation from BEC and other email threats, see this page on our website.